In order to get the line reinstated, we will have to get the bridge replaced

 There are two other bridges which are still in place, but will need to be checked to ensure they are still in good condition.

 One is a rail-over-road bridge at Beechwood, the other is a road-over-rail bridge at Parklease.

 The Beechwood bridge passes over both the road and the canal, in two adjacent arches.
 The structure appears to be sound, but a full engineer's assessment will be required.
 Since the railcar will be much lighter than the steam locomotives for which the bridge was built, it is hoped that only minor work wil be needed.

-The Town Extension
+Reaching The Town

 TELL US WHAT YOU THINK - would that bring a big benefit to the people of Cirencester?
 Would it be worth the extra cost?